Visiting people in aged or disability care

 Information and services on COVID-19

-Explore the support services and information available to people who are vulnerable and their carers.
+Explore the support services and information available to people who are at higher risk of severe illness from COVID-19 and their carers.

 Older Persons COVID-19 Support Line 1800 17 18 66 (Monday to Friday, 8.30am to 6pm) provides information and support to senior Australians, their families and carers.